At bramble, we’re passionate about “Making hard things easy”. One such example of this is the automation of testing “car following car” models.

-We’ve run both cars offset by 10m and 20m to see how aerodynamic performance changes as the following car approaches the lead.
+- Both cars simulated at 10m and 20m offsets behind a lead car.
+In-order to see how aerodynamic performance changes as the following car approaches the lead

 Let’s start with some numbers…